Are there recommended ways to configure and use my HIDS?

 HIDS examines a computer system for anomalous behavior as a means to identify an attack or compromise of the system.
 Identifying the source and method of an intrusion will help us to understand what data is at risk and if other systems may be affected.

 Any computer that can be accessed from outside of the campus network without using the VPN.

-Verify the alert and contact the IT Security Office (ITSO).
+Verify the alert and contact the Office of Information Security (OIS).
 Because of the complexity of HIDS software, there is potential for false positives.
 The no-cost training module will cover alert management.
-If the alert appears to be an indication of a compromise, contact the ITSO immediately.
+If the alert appears to be an indication of a compromise, contact OIS immediately.

 HIDS is required for systems hosting private data and recommended for all Internet facing servers.
-Protecting highly confidential data is a top priority on the CU Boulder campus and HIDS will provide administrators and the IT Security Office with immediate knowledge of a potential system compromise.
+Protecting highly confidential data is a top priority on the CU Boulder campus and HIDS will provide administrators and the Office of Information Security (OIS) with immediate knowledge of a potential system compromise.

-No. The IT Security Office provides no-cost training that will guide you through installation and configuration of HIDS.
+No. The Office of Information Security (OIS) provides no-cost training that will guide you through installation and configuration of HIDS.